MossTheFox/owl-image-tools/README.md

 - [x] Modify the hardcoded text to support localization.
     - [x] zh-CN and zh-TW
     - [x] English
+- [x] Update to wasm-vips 0.0.5 with AVIF support when it's ready.
 - [ ] Copy image to clipboard in the context menu.
     - [ ] Test for different browsers:
         - Safari: [Allow `image/png` Only](https://webkit.org/blog/10855/async-clipboard-api/);